 I munch on some granola bars from my backpack, drinking the juice I brought to save the last of my water.
 I survey the darkening woods around me.
 If I can find a break in the rain, I should be able to gather enough of the fallen trees nearby to give me a small fire for the night.
-After an hour the worse of the thunderstorm rolls by, and I take my cycle headlight to find my way in the woods.
-It takes almost another hour to find enough broken limbs and kindling that I can safely carry.
+After what feels like an hour, the worst of the thunderstorm rolls by, and I take my cycle headlight to find my way in the woods.
+It takes longer than I like to find enough broken limbs and kindling that I can safely carry.
 I drag my bundle back to the alcove and set up a little fire pit between the debris of the large fallen rock that formed my cubby.

 I break the small twigs to make kindling, thankful for my survival kit matches to start my fire.
-One advantage of being a Llama Scout, I think to myself.
+One advantage of being in Scouts, I think to myself.
 As my small fire starts up, I break the larger branches into smaller pieces, smashing the thicker branches on the rocks - as I don’t have an axe.

 A twig snapping to my left between branch breaking suddenly makes me stop.
-My eyes search through the dark wood.
-A shadow moves in the darkness beyond the light of my small campfire.
-I carefully put down what I have in my hands and slowly reach for a larger branch and my headlamp.
+As my eyes search through the dark wood, a shadow moves in the darkness beyond the light of my small campfire.
+I carefully put down what I have in my hands and slowly reach for a sharper branch and my headlamp.

 “Do you intend on poking me with that stick?”
 A soft female voice says to me.

 As she steps into the firelight, her skin is charcoal, almost black, her eyes are nothing but black orbs - like her entire eyeball is just one large pupil with no white or iris.